Kathy Ruttenberg: Early life and education

 Ruttenberg was born in Chicago, Illinois, where she lived until her family moved to New York City.
 She received her BFA with Honors from School of Visual Arts in 1981, majoring in animation and painting while also working with a variety of other mediums.
 In 1980, her hand-drawn animated film won an honorable mention in the Varna International Film Festival.
 She continued her education with graduate courses from New York University in Italy and School of Visual Arts in Morocco.
 In 1992, she relocated to Woodstock, New York, where she has been living and working ever since.

 Work

 Ruttenberg's work is both figurative and biographical, and makes use of symbols and story telling to convey meaning.
 Her work expresses a distinctly feminine perspective, with mostly women as main characters and masculine characters depicted in complex but usually secondary roles.
 Thematically, the natural world and our relationship to it underpin her work and feature broadly in her narratives.
 Of her process, Ruttenberg says, "I resolve my life's issues through expression in my work ...
-I think the cocktail of strong emotions and fantasy can take one's creativity to deep and unchartered territory.
+I think the cocktail of strong emotions and fantasy can take one's creativity to deep and unchartered [sic] territory.
 With the clay and the watercolour, the two mediums I am now most drawn to, I have found a very easy channel to express ... mythical story telling."